 Holder pasteurization (62.5 degrees C for 30 minutes) does not reduce milk antioxidant capacity, which is a reflection of vitamin E levels.

 In a series of prospective studies conducted by the same research group in Brazil, a single supplemental dose of vitamin E given to mothers in the first 48 hours postpartum produced small to modest short-term increases in colostrum and milk levels compared to no supplementation.
-The best results came from 400 IU of natural vitamin E which increased colostrum levels at 24 hours after the dose by about 60% relative to baseline, compared to a 36% increase from the same dose of synthetic vitamin E. By 7 days after the dose, mothers who received natural vitamin E had milk levels that were no different from baseline, although they were 35% higher than those not given a supplement.
+The best results came from 400 IU of natural vitamin E which increased colostrum levels by nearly 60%, from about 35 micromoles/L at baseline to 50 micromoles/L at 24 hours after the dose compared to a 36% increase from the same dose of synthetic vitamin E. By 7 days after the dose, mothers who received 400 IU of natural vitamin E had milk levels return to baseline, although still significantly higher than milk of unsupplemented mothers whose levels were below baseline.
+By 30 days, both groups had similar milk levels, which were about one-third of baseline levels.
 A single 110 IU dose of synthetic vitamin E did not significantly change colostrum levels 24 hours after the dose.
-Based on these studies, one-time doses of 100 to 400 IU vitamin E in the early postpartum period are not likely to improve the vitamin E intake of breastfed infants.

-In Tanzania, 320 women with vitamin E deficiency (serum vitamin E levels of approximately 10 micromol/L) were given a daily multivitamin containing 30 mg (45 IU) natural vitamin E during pregnancy and postpartum.
-Their average milk levels of alpha-tocopherol at 3, 6 and 12 months postpartum were significantly higher (12.5, 11.5 and 10.3 micromol/L, respectively) compared to 306 women not given the multivitamin (10.3, 8.8, and 8.4 micromol/L).
+In Tanzania, 320 women with vitamin E deficiency (serum vitamin E levels of approximately 10 micromoles/L) were given a daily multivitamin containing 30 mg (45 IU) natural vitamin E during pregnancy and postpartum.
+Their average milk levels of alpha-tocopherol at 3, 6 and 12 months postpartum were significantly higher (12.5, 11.5 and 10.3 micromoles/L, respectively) compared to 306 women not given the multivitamin (10.3, 8.8, and 8.4 micromoles/L).

 Infant Levels.
-The average serum level observed in healthy children is 20 micromol/L.
+The average serum level observed in healthy children is 20 micromoles/L.

 Effects in Breastfed Infants